xiplias/rails3-app/README.md

 -----------------------------

 * Fork the project.
-* Make your feature addition or bug fix.
+* Make your feature addition or bug fix in a branch.
-* Add tests for it.
-This is important so I don’t break it in a future version unintentionally.
-* Commit, do not mess with rakefile, version, or history.  (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
-Bonus points for topic branches.